 Never in her wildest dreams would Erin have predicted she would call San Antonio home.
 But this girl, who was born and raised in Delaware (yes, it’s a state!) and lived in New York, Montana, Nebraska, and Colorado, is thrilled to do so!
 Erin and her husband, Nate, have lived in San Antonio for almost nine years.
 They have twin 11-year-old boys (aka: the twin tornadoes) and an eight-year-old daughter who’s tougher than nails from, well, “tornado chasing.”
 Erin’s a former TV news anchor and reporter turned stay-at-home mom turned owner of a boutique public relations company, Savvy Media Marketing and Public Relations.
 She is also a die-hard sports mom who loves cheering on her kids from the sidelines.
 Erin also loves to share a little news and a lot of lifestyle in her blog, Savvy Buzz.

 Erin is a born and raised San Antonio native.
 She is a proud graduate of Southwestern University, St.Mary’s University and Texas Tech University.
 After 400 hundred years of graduate school and four degrees later, she married the love of her life and moved back to town.
-Together, they are attempting to raise two crazy, tiny humans (4 1/2 and almost 2) who make life fun, happy and hard.
-Erin is a licensed marriage and family therapist, adjunct professor at St. Mary’s University and a professional coffee drinker.
-She is a lover of all things involving food, music, sarcasm and wine.
+Together, they are attempting to raise three crazy, tiny humans (5, 3 and 4 months) who make life fun, happy and hard.
+Erin is a marriage and family therapist who now works harder as a stay-at-home mom which has lead to her new profession: professional coffee and wine drinker.
+She is a lover of all things involving food, music, sarcasm and people.
 And love.
 There must be lots of love.

 Ginger has lived in San Antonio off and on for the last two decades between sojourns in Europe and Asia.
 She moved here from Chicago after marrying her high school sweetheart and the military life.
 Her two amazing teens are incredibly grateful that their parents have chosen to finally settle down in one place so they can attend a school for more than two years.
 Having grown up in a big urban area, Ginger is amazed that you can live in the city and enjoy so much wildlife out your backdoor.
 When not enjoying a glass of wine on her back porch, Ginger joins her family at rock concerts (with earplugs) and amusement parks as well as on hikes and other teen-friendly outdoor fun.
 Still trying to figure out what she wants to be when she grows up, she currently spends her work time helping families as a lactation consultant and parenting educator.